andreip024/terraform-aws-infrastructure/README.md

 ---

 ## About
+Part of a cross-project with [CheckAWSip](https://github.com/andreip024/checkawsip)

 This project aims to create a highly available and fault-tolerant infrastructure in AWS for a dockerized application using Terraform.
 The infrastructure includes multiple Availability Zones, Elastic Load Balancer, ECS Fargate, Auto Scaling Groups, and other necessary resources that provide high availability and fault tolerance.

-One of the key features of this project is that it is highly configurable.
-All the necessary variables, such as the application name, region, docker repo, domain and many more are defined in a separate **variables.json** file, making it easy to update and maintain the application configuration.
+One of the key features of this project is its high configurability.
+All the necessary variables, such as the application name, region, Docker repository, domain, and many more, are defined in a separate **variables.json** file, making it easy to update and maintain the application configuration.

 ## Project Arhitecture

 ![Project Arhitecture](https://images-0168749535.s3.eu-central-1.amazonaws.com/AWS_Project_Arhitecture.jpg)